Apesosmarc/NHL-App/README.md

 * Build a lightweight stat-tracking app for users to get NHL information at a glance without ads.
 * To practice class components, lifecycle methods, functional components, hooks, state & routing, by building something unique.
 * Demonstrate ability to create responsive, dynamics web applications using React and latest CSS libraries.
-* To design, create & deploy a non-generic React beginner showcase application that looks good and can be actually useful.
+* To design, create & deploy a non-generic React beginner showcase application that looks good and can provide a real service to users.